jkonc1/SimpleDb/docs/user/user_documentation.md

 `<io location>` shall be the path to the communication interface further described in **Interface**.

+After being started, the output of the program shall resemble [this screenshot](startup_screenshot.png).

 ## Interface
 After the program is started, a communication *interface* is opened at `<io location>`.
 This interface